midibox/mios32/apps/benchmarks/midi_out/README.txt

 - OSC with 8 events bundled in datagram:  11.4 mS

-Results LPC17:
+Results LPC1768 @ 100 MHz:
-- USB0 with RS disabled:                   1.1 mS
+- USB0 with RS disabled:                   1.5 mS
-- USB0 with RS enabled:                    1.1 mS
+- USB0 with RS enabled:                    1.5 mS
 - UART0 with RS disabled:                245.1 mS
 - UART0 with RS enabled:                 163.9 mS
 - OSC with one datagram per event:        10.4 mS
 - OSC with 8 events bundled in datagram:   3.6 mS

+Results LPC1769 @ 120 MHz:
+- USB0 with RS disabled:                   1.4 mS
+- USB0 with RS enabled:                    1.4 mS
+- UART0 with RS disabled:                245.1 mS
+- UART0 with RS enabled:                 163.9 mS
+- OSC with one datagram per event:         8.8 mS
+- OSC with 8 events bundled in datagram:   2.5 mS

 ===============================================================================